-Most of the beaches I post about here are in exotic locations like Oaxaca in Mexico or Bali, but there certainly is a charm to British beaches that I haven’t seen replicated anywhere abroad.
-Back in blighty, I’ve been lucky enough to always have family living by the sea; I’m half Cornish so have a lot of relatives there, my gran lives in Exmouth in Devon and my dad has lived in Herne Bay for the last 7 years.
+Back in Britain, I’ve been lucky enough to always have family living by the sea; I’m half Cornish so have a lot of relatives there, my gran lives in Exmouth in Devon and my dad has lived in Herne Bay for the last 7 years.

 I actually first visited Herne Bay on a geography school trip, where we had to do really fun things like measure parts of the beach to see how the sediment was dispersed.
-But I’m delighted to tell you that there are other things to do in Herne Bay besides this!
+But I’m delighted to tell you that there are other things to do in Herne Bay besides this – in fact, it’s a fun place for UK staycations!

 Herne Bay has the classic seaside atmosphere that a lot of British towns retain.
 I’m talking old arcade games, plenty of seagulls and photogenic beach huts.
 There’s also a pebble beach and water so cold you won’t want to get in, but it all adds to the spirit of a good British beach holiday, right? 😉